 I had a home theater design project for a client with a big, 7000 square-foot multi-story house.
-The custom home theater was designed and set up with no problem, but it was going to be tough to get wired sound throughout the house without tearing up some walls.
+The custom home theater was designed, TVs were mounted here and there, and it was all set up with no problem, but it was going to be tough to get wired sound throughout the house without tearing up some walls.

 Luckily, most of the wiring was going into the same area, so I hooked up several Sonos amps and then got Sonos speakers set up in every room they wanted music.

 And while the amp is pretty simple, it does get a little complicated – or I guess just tedious – to set up.
 Plus you need good WiFi and you want it all to work with your smart home automation.
 So I can plan on setting all that up and figure it into my estimates when I get clients going on whole-house audio systems.